 Application

-This unit describes the skills and knowledge required to access, interpret and use information about employment, education, training and the labour market in Australia.
+This unit describes the skills and knowledge required to access, interpret and use information about employment and career such as education, training and the labour market in Australia.

 This unit applies to individuals working in employment services, career development, workforce planning and other environments.
-Information may be used to support individual job seekers, employees, employers or internal and external clients depending on the job role.
+Information may be used to support individual job seekers, students, employees, employers or internal and external clients depending on the job role.

+Work is performed in known or changing contexts, with responsibility for own functions and outputs.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand Standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

+No licensing, legislative or certification requirements apply to this qualification/unit at the time of publication.

 Elements and Performance Criteria